MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

 ---
-title: Connect GitHub Enterprise Cloud to Cloud App Security
+title: Connect GitHub Enterprise Cloud to Defender for Cloud Apps
-description: This article provides information about how to connect your GitHub Enterprise Cloud app to Cloud App Security using the API connector  for visibility and control over use. ms.date: 11/10/2020 ms.topic: how-to
+description: This article provides information about how to connect your GitHub Enterprise Cloud app to Defender for Cloud Apps using the API connector  for visibility and control over use. ms.date: 11/10/2020 ms.topic: how-to
 ---
-# Connect GitHub Enterprise Cloud to Microsoft Cloud App Security
+# Connect GitHub Enterprise Cloud to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing GitHub Enterprise Cloud organization using the App Connector APIs.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing GitHub Enterprise Cloud organization using the App Connector APIs.
 This connection gives you visibility into and control over your organization's GitHub Enterprise Cloud use.
-For more information about how Cloud App Security protects GitHub Enterprise Cloud, see [Protect GitHub Enterprise](protect-github.md).
+For more information about how Defender for Cloud Apps protects GitHub Enterprise Cloud, see [Protect GitHub Enterprise](protect-github.md).

 ## Prerequisites

 - Your organization must have a GitHub Enterprise Cloud license.
-- The GitHub account used for connecting to Cloud App Security must have *Owner* permissions for your organization.
+- The GitHub account used for connecting to Defender for Cloud Apps must have *Owner* permissions for your organization.
 - To verify owners of your organization, browse to your organization's page, select **People**, and then filter by *Owner*.

-## How to connect GitHub Enterprise Cloud to Cloud App Security
+## How to connect GitHub Enterprise Cloud to Defender for Cloud Apps

 ### Verify your GitHub domains

 Verifying your domains is optional.
-However, we highly recommend that you do verify your domains so that Cloud App Security can match the domain emails of your GitHub organization's members to their corresponding Azure Active Directory user.
+However, we highly recommend that you do verify your domains so that Defender for Cloud Apps can match the domain emails of your GitHub organization's members to their corresponding Azure Active Directory user.

 These steps can be completed independently of the [Configure GitHub Enterprise Cloud](#configure-github-enterprise-cloud) steps and can skipped if you have already verified your domains.